Hillsborough, North Carolina: Colonial period and Revolutionary War

 Hillsborough was founded in 1754 and was first owned, surveyed, and mapped by William Churton (a surveyor for Earl Granville).
 Originally to be named Orange, it was first named Corbin Town (for Francis Corbin, a member of the governor's council and one of Granville's land agents).
 It was renamed in 1759 as Childsburgh (in honor of Thomas Child, the attorney general for North Carolina from 1751 to 1760 and another of Granville's land agents).
 It was not until 1766 that it was named Hillsborough, after Wills Hill, then the Earl of Hillsborough, the British secretary of state for the colonies, and a relative of royal Governor William Tryon.

 Hillsborough was an early Piedmont colonial town where court was held, and was the scene of some pre-Revolutionary War tensions.
 In the late 1760s, tensions between Piedmont farmers and county officers arose in the Regulator movement, which had its strongest support in Hillsborough.
 With specie scarce, many inland farmers found themselves unable to pay their taxes and resented the consequent seizure of their property.
 Local sheriffs sometimes kept taxes for their own gain and sometimes charged twice for the same tax.
-Governor William Tryon's conspicuous consumption in the construction of a new governor's mansion at New Bern exacerbated the movement's resentment.
+Heavy-handed and corrupt local officials and Governor William Tryon's conspicuous consumption in the construction of a new governor's mansion at New Bern exacerbated the movement's resentment.

 As the western districts were under-represented in the colonial legislature, farmers had difficulty gaining redress from the legislature.
 Ultimately, the frustrated farmers took to arms and closed the court in Hillsborough, dragging those they considered corrupt officials through the streets.
 Tryon and North Carolina militia troops marched to the region and defeated the Regulators at the Battle of Alamance in May 1771.
 Several trials were held after the war, resulting in the hanging of six Regulators at Hillsborough on June 19, 1771.

-The North Carolina Provincial Congress met in Hillsborough from August 20–September 10, 1775, at the outset of the American Revolution.
+The North Carolina Provincial Congress met in Hillsborough from August 20 – September 10, 1775, at the outset of the American Revolution.
 The North Carolina General Assembly met here in 1778, 1782, and 1783.
-The town was also the site of the first North Carolina ratifying convention, which met July 21–August 2, 1788, to deliberate and determine whether or not to ratify the Constitution recommended to the states by the Constitutional Convention held in Philadelphia the previous summer.
+The town was also the site of the first North Carolina ratifying convention, which met July 21 – August 2, 1788, to deliberate and determine whether or not to ratify the Constitution recommended to the states by the Constitutional Convention held in Philadelphia the previous summer.
 With the hope of effecting the incorporation of a Bill of Rights into the frame of government, delegates voted (184–84) to neither ratify nor reject the Constitution.
 During the bicentennial celebration of the writing and ratification of the Constitution, a historical marker was placed at the site (now the Hillsborough Presbyterian Church) commemorating the convention.

 William Hooper, a signer of the Declaration of Independence, was buried in the Presbyterian Church cemetery in October 1790.
 However, his remains were later reinterred at Guilford Court House Military Battlefield.
 His original gravestone remains in the town cemetery.